-UNIC fellows have a broad range of responsibilities that include everything from representing the office at Washington events to fielding public inquiries.
-As part of the program, fellows attend Capitol Hill hearings and NGO/think tank briefings on a variety of international subjects and report back to the office and UN headquarters on what was said.
-UNIC works with each fellow to enable him/her to attend meetings on topics of particular interest.
-Another facet of the fellowship program involves monitoring international and regional news and keeping UNIC abreast of important UN-related developments.
-In addition to these primary responsibilities, fellows are responsible for assisting with UN events, outreach and public inquiries.
-They are also given the opportunity to help write UNIC’s weekly newsletter and assist with visits of UN officials and conduct research for UN staff and projects.
-Likewise, fellows are expected to assist with some administrative duties and contribute to the day-to-day functioning of the office.
+UNIC interns have a broad range of responsibilities that include everything from representing the office at Washington events to fielding public inquiries.
+As part of the program, interns attend Capitol Hill hearings and NGO/think tank briefings on a variety of international subjects and report back to the office and UN headquarters on what was said.
+UNIC works with each intern to enable him/her to attend meetings on topics of particular interest.
+Another facet of the internship program involves monitoring international and regional news and keeping UNIC abreast of important UN-related developments.
+In addition to these primary responsibilities, interns are responsible for assisting with UN events, outreach and public inquiries.
+They are also given the opportunity to assist with visits of UN officials and conduct research for UN staff and projects.
+Likewise, interns are expected to assist with some administrative duties and contribute to the day-to-day functioning of the office.

 Please send a cover letter with start/end date and hours per week available, a résumé, three reference letters (letters under separate cover are preferred) and a writing sample to the address below.
 The writing sample should be 2-4 pages and demonstrate an ability to put complex ideas into clear concise language.

-E-mail application to: internship@unicwash(dot)org.
-Please put "UNIC Fellowship" in the subject line.
+E-mail application to: internship@unic(dot)org.
+Please put "UNIC Internship" in the subject line.

 or mail to: